OlafZhang/generate_anime_name_combination/README.md

 All code and database tables is open source on GitHub, we welcome everyone to improve the source code and enrich the tables.

-All anime charatcers are not officially authorized, entertainment and personal use only.
+All anime characters are not officially authorized, entertainment and personal use only.

 DO NOT USE IT IN BUSINESS PURPOSES!